For Couples

 •Split it equally without thinking.

-•Quietly calculate what you actually ordered.
+•Quietly calculate what they actually ordered.

 •Offer to cover the whole thing.